 Queen’s Roger Taylor was always more than just a drummer.
 With all four members of the band writing songs, competition was fierce, and Taylor more than held his own.
-Think of iconic Queen moments, and one would surely be the Live Aid crowd at Wembley Stadium spontaneously performing the hand-clapping sequence for Taylor’s Radio Gaga as the band stole the show.
+Think of iconic Queen moments, and one would surely be Queen's Live Aid crowd at Wembley Stadium spontaneously performing the hand-clapping sequence for Taylor’s Radio Gaga as the band stole the show.

 So, Roger Taylor: What’s the best song you wrote for Queen?